Computers at UVM

 Access to a computer is critical for students' success, both in and out of class.
 Beginning Fall 2020, all UVM students are required to have a laptop that meets the minimum specifications outlined below.

 Students who might have financial difficulty meeting their computing needs should email Student Financial Services or call 802.656.5700

 An Important Note

-Chromebooks, iPads, and Android Tablets are not capable of being used as a primary computing device.
-While these devices can be used in addition to a laptop computer, they do not have features and software compatibility required for all academic course work.
+Chromebooks, iPads, and Android Tablets are not capable of being used as your primary computing device.
+While these devices can be used in addition to a laptop computer, they do not have the features and software compatibility required for all academic coursework.

 Student Laptop Requirement

 Minimum hardware specs